The Runyonesque Pearl Street Market, Full of Colorful Characters and an Army of Rats

 Map detail is from the very large “1919 Map and Guide of Dallas & Suburbs” (C. Weichsel Co.), via the Portal to Texas History, here.

-The following DMN articles on the Pearl Street Market/Farmers Market are available in PDFs:
+The following DMN articles on the Pearl Street Market/Farmers Market are worth a read:

-- “Pearl Street Market in Morning, Dallas’ Most Picturesque and Busiest Place in City” (July 19, 1925), can be read here.
+- “Pearl Street Market in Morning, Dallas’ Most Picturesque and Busiest Place in City” (July 19, 1925)

-- “$1,500 Dope Cache Found Under Pile of Pineapples” (July 15, 1936), a story about a heroin bust with a headline that seems right out of The Weekly World News, can be read here.
+- “$1,500 Dope Cache Found Under Pile of Pineapples” (July 15, 1936), a story about a heroin bust with a headline that seems right out of The Weekly World News

 And even though I linked to it above, it’s so good and such a fun read that I’m going to mention it again: I highly recommend Eddie Anderson’s “Pearl Street Market As It Sees Itself” (May 14, 1933), here.
 Edward Anderson was an interesting guy: read about him at the Handbook of Texas here; read about his novels and see photos, here.
 All these years I’ve had his novel Thieves Like Us on my bookshelf, but I had never gotten around to reading it.
 Now I have a reason to!